William H. Hudnut III: Mayor of Indianapolis (1976–1992)

-Indianapolis became known as the Amateur Sports Capital of the World, due in part to Hudnut's efforts at marketing the city.
+During his mayoralty, Indianapolis became known as the "Amateur Sports Capital of the World", due in part to Hudnut's efforts at marketing the city.
 While mayor, Indianapolis held the 1987 Pan American Games and the 1982 National Sports Festival.
 Hudnut formed the Indiana Sports Corporation, which directed sporting projects such as the Indianapolis Tennis Center, the Major Taylor Velodrome, and the IUPUI Natatorium.
-In 1980 Hudnut formed a committee on building a new stadium to attract a National Football League team.
-With the newly built Hoosier Dome and other incentives, he secretly negotiated with then-Colts owner Robert Irsay to bring the Colts to Indianapolis from Baltimore.
-On March 29, 1984 he organized the team's middle-of-the-night departure to Indianapolis with Mayflower moving vans, and he called it "one of the greatest days in the history of this city."
+In 1980, Hudnut formed a committee on building a new stadium to attract a National Football League team.
+With the newly built Hoosier Dome and other incentives, he secretly negotiated with Baltimore Colts owner Robert Irsay to bring the team to Indianapolis from Baltimore.
+On March 29, 1984, he organized the team's middle-of-the-night departure to Indianapolis with Mayflower moving vans, and he called it "one of the greatest days in the history of this city".
+He also made efforts to approach local groups in the city to see if they could help purchase the struggling Indiana Pacers so they would not be sold to outside interests, which was successful in getting the Simon brothers to buy the team in April 1983.

-Hudnut was also president of the National League of Cities and a member of the board for over twenty years.
+Hudnut was president of the National League of Cities in 1981, and was a member of the board for over twenty years.
 In 1988, Hudnut was named City & State magazine's Nation's Most Valuable Public Official.
-In 1985 he earned the Distinguished Public Service Award from the Indiana Association of Cities and Towns and in 1986 a Woodrow Wilson Award for Public Service.

-Hudnut was a presidential elector in the 1980 Presidential election.
+In 1985, he earned the Distinguished Public Service Award from the Indiana Association of Cities and Towns, and in 1986, a Woodrow Wilson Award for Public Service.
+He was a Republican presidential elector for the 1980 presidential election.

 In 1990, Hudnut ran for Indiana Secretary of State, but lost to Joe Hogsett.
 He chose not to run for a fifth term as mayor in 1991.